Does SpeedHost247 live up to its claim of being “miles above the rest as an exceptional web hosting company”? Read on to find out.

 If you’re looking to save the planet, you’ll be pleased to see that SpeedHost247’s servers run on 100% green energy from renewable sources.

 Pricing and Support

-For the given the level of resources, the plans are more expensive than I would expect, but you can get by with the base plan if you only want to host a static HTML website in 1 GB of web space.
-It’s a different story with the WordPress or higher plans with more disk space because they don’t warrant the price tags.
+Considering the level of resources provided, the plans are pricier than what I anticipated, but if you’re looking to host a simple static HTML website with 1 GB of web space, the base plan will suffice.
+However, when it comes to the WordPress or higher plans with more disk space, they don’t justify their price tags.

 Plans can only be purchased on one-month terms.
 Although this is flexible, it means there is no prospect of any long term discount.
 Since you don’t have to sign up for a long stretch, it’s all the more surprising that you get a generous 45-day money-back guarantee.